gleizerowicz/ThousandServers/infrastructure/readme.md

 1. Walk through console without actually launching, browse to the machine's public IP address

-2. Deploy to us-east-1 (set instance count to 4 in app.yml, set us-east-1 to true in regions.json, commit/push), browse to us-east-1 ELB
+2. Deploy to us-east-1 (set instance count to 4 in app.yml, set us-east-1 to true in regions.json, commit/push - 5 mins), browse to us-east-1 ELB

 3. Deploy to us-east-1 and us-east-2 (set instance count to 4, us-east-1 and us-east-2 to true, commit/push), browse to us-east-1 ELB and us-west-1 ELB

 4. Deploy to all regions (set instance count to 4, all regions to true, commit/push), browse to app.leizerodemo.net

 5. Deploy 1400 instances (set instance count to 100, all regions to true, commit/push), browse to app.leizerodemo.net

 Teardown after demo:
 1. run 02_Automated/delete-stacks.ps1 or set intance count to zero, all regions to true, commit/push